QileHuang/-Public-Statistics_Analysis_Academic/README.md

-This is a statistic project using R and open source datasets on Kaggle about mall customer segmentation.
+This is a statistic project primarily using R (Python coding is also included) and open source datasets on Kaggle about mall customer segmentation.
 Please check out the link below for the source: https://www.kaggle.com/datasets/vjchoudhary7/customer-segmentation-tutorial-in-python

 There are four main chapters of statistical analysis: